Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Evaluating the Physical Aspects of Yoga

 Yoga has gained tremendous popularity in recent years, attracting millions of practitioners worldwide.
-Many individuals are drawn to yoga for its physical benefits, which are widely acknowledged and celebrated.
+Many individuals are drawn to for its physical benefits, which are widely acknowledged and celebrated.
 However, it is essential to evaluate both the advantages and potential risks or limitations that come with this ancient practice.

 Physical Benefits of Yoga